dwisiswant0/slackcat/README.md

 ### Line-by-line

-Use the `-1` flag if you want to send messages on a line by line _(instead of have to wait for previously executed program to finish, default: false)_.
+Instead of have to wait for previously executed program to finish, use the `-1` flag if you want to send messages on a line by line _(default: false)_.

 ```bash
 ▶ amass track -d domain.tld | slackcat -1